- How much is gap insurance in Pennsylvania?

 Where to buy gap insurance in Pennsylvania

-Many insurance companies, including major providers, offer gap insurance in Pennsylvania.
-You can add this coverage to your existing car insurance policy or buy a standalone policy.
+Many insurance companies, including major carriers, offer gap insurance in Pennsylvania.
+It's relatively easy to add coverage to your current auto insurance policy.

 Methodology